-Between cenotes and whale sharks, I could not ignore the island of Cozumel, explored by Cousteau in the early 1960s.
-It is THE dive spot of the Yucatán peninsula, the most famous of the area!
-Because of Cozumel and thanks to diving, I met a sacred character...
+Between the cenotes and the whale sharks, I couldn't pass up the island of Cozumel...explored by Cousteau in the early 1960s.
+It is THE diving spot of the Yucatán Peninsula, the most famous of the area!
+Thanks to Cozumel and diving, I met Sergio, a great character...

 Sergio Sandoval, pioneer of diving in Cozumel

 His full name : Sergio Sandoval Vizcaíno.
-A pioneer of diving in Cozumel, where he has lived since 1979, he celebrated his 74th birthday at the beginning of 2015 and continues to make bubbles under water!
+A diving pioneer in Cozumel, where he has lived since 1979, he celebrated his 74th birthday in early 2015 and still continues to bubble underwater!

 UPDATE - OCTOBER 10, 2018.
 I just learned, via Facebook, the death of Sergiofour years after our meeting in July 2014 ...
 He was 77 years old.
 I have not been to Mexico since.
 Never again will I have the opportunity to dive again with Sergio, who made me discover the magnificent reef of Cozumel.
 I let you re-read or discover below what I wrote at the time.

-The man is an inexhaustible storyteller, picturesque as possible.
-Concerned with his form, he avoids alcohol and drinks seawater regularly, convinced that "it's good for health" - he often shows it on his boat, to impress the customers he takes diving...
-But in fact, he does not drink it pure!
-It just dilutes a little seawater in a bottle of fresh water.
+He often demonstrates it on his boat, to impress the customers he takes diving...
+But in fact, he doesn't drink it pure!
+He just dilutes a little sea water in a bottle of fresh water.

-Sergio may be a bottle diver, he never separates from his snorkel, clinging to his mask, because it saved his life a long time ago.
-Lost in the sea after a dive, he drifted several days in the middle of the waves before being rescued.
-His snorkel allowed him to breathe on the surface without drinking the cup and not perish drowned.
+Sergio may be a scuba diver, but he never lets go of his snorkel, hanging on to his mask, because it saved his life a long time ago.
+Lost at sea after a dive, he drifted for several days in the middle of the waves before being rescued.
+His snorkel allowed him to breathe on the surface without drinking from the cup and he did not drown.

-A former automotive engineer, Sergio is also an underwater photo enthusiast and a patient handyman: he makes himself the waterproof boxes for his devices, in his workshop, at home!
-Finally, this septuagenarian is obviously not "digital native", but since he discovered the GoPro and social networks, he publishes many small underwater films on Facebook.
+A former automotive mechanical engineer, Sergio is also a passionate underwater photographer and a patient do-it-yourselfer: he makes the waterproof housings for his cameras himself, in his workshop, at home!
+Finally, this septuagenarian is obviously not "digital native", but since he discovered GoPro and social networks, he publishes a lot of small underwater films. on Facebook.

-Most importantly, Sergio is particularly familiar with Cozumel's dive sites and the formidable currents in the strait between Playa del Carmen and the island.
-Day after day, at every trip, he monitors the health of corals and fish, takes pictures underwater and, back on earth, praises the beauty of the region's underwater world to tourists.
+Above all, Sergio is particularly familiar with the dive sites of Cozumel and the fearsome currents in the strait between Playa del Carmen and the island.
+Day after day, on each outing, he monitors the health of the corals and fish, takes underwater photos and, back on land, praises the beauty of the underwater world to the tourists.

-He is a passionate and passionate man, warm, multilingual, extraordinarily friendly.
-I am delighted to have discovered Cozumel Reef with him.
+He is a passionate and exciting man, warm, multilingual, extraordinarily friendly.
+I am delighted to have discovered the Cozumel Reef with him.

-Sergio's house, in San Miguel, the big city of the island, is known by all taxi drivers under two names: Aquarama, which is now the children's swimming school run by his daughter and granddaughter, whose classes take place in the garden pool (Aquarama is also the name of one of his boats); and Aquatic Sports, which refers to the small dive structure he leads with the help of his wife Lolita.
+Sergio's house, in San Miguel, the big city of the island, is known by all taxi drivers under two names: Aquaramawhich is now the children's swimming school run by her daughter and granddaughter, whose lessons take place in the garden swimming pool (Aquarama is also the name of one of his boats); and Aquatic Sports, which refers to the small diving structure he runs with the help of his wife Lolita.

-Sergio Senior (also known as Sergio Junior, his son, who bears the same name and organizes dive trips and big game fishing) has been involved in the preservation of the seabed for a long time. from the oldest dive operators in Cozumel.
-He is also a pillar of the Scuba Fest annual, in December.
+Long involved in the preservation of the sea bed, Sergio Senior (to distinguish him from Sergio Junior, his son, who bears the same name and also organizes diving and deep-sea fishing trips) is today one of the oldest diving operators in Cozumel.
+He is also one of the pillars of the Scuba Fest annually, in December.

-At Sergio's, a Virgin Mary watches the pool from her alcove and newspaper clippings, framed and hung on the walls, greet the aquatic exploits of her daughter and granddaughter, both named Beatriz.
+At Sergio's house, a Virgin Mary watches over the pool from her alcove and newspaper clippings, framed and hung on the walls, salute the aquatic exploits of her daughter and granddaughter, both named Beatriz.

 The fabulous reef of Cozumel

-For the underwater photographer I am, who enjoys "à la carte" dives and preferably in small groups, Sergio's family structure is ideal.
-As he is also a photographer, I often end the dives with him, while Cristobal, his young dive-master, supervises the rest of the team.
+For the underwater photographer that I am, who enjoys diving "à la carte" and preferably in small groups, Sergio's family structure is ideal.
+As he also takes pictures, I often finish the dives in pairs with him, while Cristobal, his young dive-master, supervises the rest of the dive.

-Between two dives, it's picnic "salsa-guacamole-ham-cheese-fruit" on the boat Aquarama.
+Between two immersions, it's a "salsa-guacamole-ham-cheese-fruit" picnic on the boat.
+Aquarama.
 The atmosphere is relaxed and international.

-During this week spent in Cozumel, I dive, according to the days, with a young couple of Belgians, an American, a German and a couple of Japanese, with whom I discover myself common knowledge in Indonesia - they dive often in Asia, like me.
-They are great friends of Sergio and Lolita, they come regularly on holiday in Cozumel.
+During this week spent in Cozumel, I dive, depending on the day, with a young Belgian couple, an American, a German and a Japanese couple, with whom I discover common knowledge in Indonesia - they often dive in Asia, like me.
+They are great friends of Sergio and Lolita, they regularly come on holiday to Cozumel.

-The reef of Cozumel is much more beautiful than the sites opposite, on the coast, around Playa del Carmen.
-I had a great time exploring it, even though I found it to be less exuberant and teeming with life than the Indonesian or Malaysian spots I love so much.
+The Cozumel reef is much more beautiful than the sites opposite, on the coast around Playa del Carmen.
+I had a great pleasure to explore it, even if I found it less exuberant and full of life than the Indonesian or Malaysian spots I like so much.

-The "usual" tropical fauna is present, but the density and the diversity seem to me less...
-Which does not prevent to make beautiful meetings, the proof!
+The "usual" tropical fauna is very present, but the density and diversity seems to me to be less...
+Which does not prevent us from making some nice encounters, the proof!

-My favorite sites on Cozumel Reef are in the area called Palancar, where there are huge and spectacular coral formations.
-Their yellow and pink growths are the most beautiful effect under the light of the flash.
+My favorite sites on the Cozumel Reef are in the area called Palancarwhere there are huge and spectacular coral formations.
+Their yellow and pink outgrowths are at their most beautiful under the glow of the flash.

-For divers, this is a fantastic playground: there are cavities to explore, arches and passages where you can sneak and a lot of life to watch.
+For divers, it's a fantastic playground: there are cavities to explore, arches and passages to squeeze through and lots of life to observe.